- Establish and maintain effective relations with NADOs

 WADA has published a Guide for the Operational Independence of National Anti-Doping Organizations (NADOs) that will support NADOs in strengthening and reinforcing their operational independence as required by the World Anti-Doping Code (Code).
 The Guide outlines the regulatory and practical measures that should be in place to ensure NADOs can comply with the Code.

 WADA provides daily assistance to NADOs through all its departments, programs and activity areas.
 We also facilitate NADO-NADO partnerships.
 These partnerships include a detailed project plan where a developed, more experienced NADO assists and mentors a less developed NADO through training, guidance and mentorship.
-Some examples of successful NADO-NADO partnerships in which WADA was involved directly are:
+Some examples of successful NADO-NADO partnerships in which WADA is/was involved directly are: